jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Ideologues Don't Care About Evolution

-Ruling philosophies are compelling.
-They can make firm believers of people.
-Unfortunately, followers sometimes have a hard time applying their theory to the real-world.

-One example is Lysenkoism.
-This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
-So, for example, if you lived in a hot climate, your genes would morph to sweat more.

-Darwin said the opposite.
-He taught us our genes are set in stone, and it's the fittest who survive.
-Soviets didn't want to believe that because their communist ideology said natural selection was unnatural.
-The result was Soviet genetic research didn't exist.
-Soviet agriculture didn't get better seeds.
-And thousands of Soviet biologists were sent to labor camps for asking questions.
+In the Industrial Age, when regular people thought of politics, they first had to think of ideologies.
+This was because government policy was society's biggest lever of power.
+To have any say in what that lever did, Main Street could only support Right or Left political parties.

+The Internet Age changes the power dynamic.
+Now when you think of politics Stargazer, you should not think of nightly news broadcasts or what Left/Right commentators believe.
+You must think of apps, websites, and electronics.
+These are the new levers of power.

-Likewise, Progressive and Conservative extremists won't go easy.
+Progressive and Conservative extremists won't go easy.
 These ideologues don't know—or care to know—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

 These fights get very serious.
 Above anything else, it was extremists who set Europe flame in the Thirty Years War between Protestantism and Catholicism.
 And now we have enraged Progressives and Conservatives blaming each other for our society's growing problems.

-The coronavirus will make it worse.
-Dealing with this pandemic will consume lots of resources.
-That means the Left and Right fights over trigger words, tea-party marches, woke culture, and "convince me I'm wrong" trolling, will only get worse.
+The result is fighting over trigger words, tea-party marches, woke culture, and "convince me I'm wrong" trolling.

 The small section of our community that is prone to extremism will keep raising tensions until the rest of us click a new philosophy.

 Watch out.